 - A splash of dairy free milk substitute (I use oat milk but almond, soya or another variety will be fine!

 Because I was only making a small cheesecake, I used a 6″ tin, but to serve more I’d suggest an 8″ tin and adjust the ingredients accordingly.

 1. Melt the butter so it’s in liquid form, then blitz the biscuits in a food processor until they’re a fine crumb, and mix together.
 Press down into the base of the tin and set aside (I usually chill mine in the fridge for a few minutes).

-2. With an electric mixer, mix the cream cheese, icing sugar, vanilla extract and Biscoff spread until smooth.
+3. With an electric mixer, mix the cream cheese, icing sugar, vanilla extract and Biscoff spread until smooth.
 At this stage you can also add anything else you’d like to include.
-I added a tablespoon of peanut butter because this cheesecake is very sweet, and this just gave it a slightly saltier taste.
+I sometimes add a tablespoon of peanut butter because this cheesecake is very sweet, and this just gives it a slightly saltier taste.